Close

 What is an annuity table, and how is it used?

-An annuity table is a tool that displays the present or future value factors used in annuity calculations.
-It helps determine the value of periodic payments by simplifying complex financial equations based on time periods and interest rates.
+An annuity table is a tool that shows the present or future value factors that are used to calculate an annuity.
+It is used to derive the value of periodic payments, simplifying the complicated financial calculations involved in retirement plans.

 2